 Can both methods be combined?

 Absolutely!
-Many hybrid professionals use Time Blocking for general planning and Pomodoro for specific execution.
+Many hybrid professionals use Time Blocking for overall planning and Pomodoro for specific execution.

 For example:

-• Block 3 hours for “Project Development” on your calendar.
+• Block out 3 hours for “Project Development” in your calendar.

-• Within that block, work in 25-minute sessions with breaks.
+• Within that block, he works in 25-minute sessions with breaks.

 This combination offers structure and flexibility, although it requires practice to master.